ZackWilde27/Z3dPy/README.md

 In order to render objects to the screen, we need both a list of objects to draw, and the camera that we are viewing from.

-For games, it's recommended to create your objects as Things, since they can hold multiple meshes among other benefits, but for this example we only need one mesh
+For games, it's recommended to create your objects as Things, since they can hold multiple meshes among other benefits, but for this example we're only using one mesh

 Load a mesh with LoadMesh()